-DENNIS is the sole uniform provider for ALL uniform pieces.
+Shaheen's is the sole uniform provider for all uniform items for the school day.
 The uniform and dress code policy is that students will dress according to the mandatory and optional items listed on the Board-approved uniform policy for boys and girls, respectively, plus the following series of directives provided in the "Additional Uniform Provisions" section.
-Basic details for the school uniform, including ordering information, can be found on the Southeast Ohio Classical Academy website
+Basic details for the school uniform, including ordering information, can be found on the Southeast Ohio Classical Academy website.